adjust/ios_sdk/doc/migration.md

-## Migrate to AdjustIo SDK for iOS v2.0
+## Migrate your AdjustIo SDK for iOS from v1.x to v2.0.1

 1. Delete the old `AdjustIo` source folder from your Xcode project.
-Download version v2.0 and drag the new folder into your Xcode project.
+Download version v2.0.1 and drag the new folder into your Xcode project.

     ![][drag]

-2. The AdjustIo SDK for iOS 2.0 uses [ARC][arc].
+2. The AdjustIo SDK for iOS 2.0.1 uses [ARC][arc].
 If you haven't done already, we recommend [transitioning your project to use ARC][transition] as well.
 If you don't want to use ARC, you have to enable ARC for all files of the AdjustIo SDK.
 Please consult the [README] for details.